lvanschilfgaarde/lordcephei.github.io/pages/gwintrotut.md

     $ lmgwsc --wt --insul=4 --tol=2e-5 --maxit=0 si         #zeroth iteration of QSGW calculation

 The switch '--wt' includes additional timing information in the printed output, insul refers to the number of occupied bands (normally spin degenerate so half the number of electrons), tol is the tolerance for the RMS change in the self-energy between iterations and maxit is the maximum number of QSGW iterations.
-Note that maxit is zero, this specifies that a single iteration (zeroth iteration) is to be carried out starting from DFT with no self-energy.
+Note that maxit is zero, this specifies that a single iteration is to be carried out starting from DFT with no self-energy (zeroth iteration).

 Run the command and inspect the output.
 Take a look at the line containing the file name llmf.